 Synthesis of Information Related to Highway Practices.
 Topic 55-20.
 Traffic Capacity Level of Service Adaptations and Usage

 The Level of Service (LOS) concept has been used for over 50 years by state departments of transportation (DOTs) for policy setting, planning, analysis, and communication efforts.
-Individual adoption of the LOS framework by state DOTs has generally been consistent with AASHTO's Highway Capacity Manual (HCM).
-However, some agencies have tailored their respective LOS definitions and applications for local conditions and values (such as adjustment of HCM's hard-edged LOS category definitions).
-Additionally, there are differences in how state DOTs use big data and modern communication tools in their LOS analyses.
-The objective of this synthesis is to document the practices of state DOTs use of the HCM framework for traffic capacity and LOS analyses.
-Information to be gathered includes (but is not limited to): (1) State DOT use of LOS as a policy, planning, and analysis tool (as a target or a standard); (2) How DOTs determine LOS relative to traffic conditions (peak commute hour, annual average daily traffic, etc.) and road conditions (harder boundary edge or softer shoulder); (3) Frequency and process of reviewing and updating LOS definitions and applications; and (4) Extent to which big data, modern technology, and visual tools have been used for LOS analyses and public communications.
+Individual adoption of the LOS framework by DOTs has generally been consistent with the Highway Capacity Manual (HCM) although usage and application may vary across different state DOTs.
+Some agencies may also have tailored their respective LOS definitions and applications for local conditions, multimodal analysis, and threshold values such as adjustment of HCM’s hard-edged LOS category definitions (e.g., extrapolating or delineating failure conditions).
+Additionally, there are differences in how DOTs use big data and modern communication tools in their LOS analyses.
+The objective of this synthesis is to document practices of state DOTs use of the HCM LOS framework for traffic capacity and multimodal analyses.

 Language